 how items in that row should be formatted.

--- for flush right Column entries must be separated by an &
+r -- for flush right Column entries must be separated by an &.
+Column entries may

 include other LaTeX commands.
 Each row of the array must be terminated with the